Japanese Chestnuts: a Reason for the Season to Enjoy this Nutty Treat!

 Now we must have snacks!

 I believe everyone loves snacks, in whatever shape or form!
-Japan never misses the chance to release seasonal flavoured snacks, and there are many chestnut flavoured goodies out there for you to munch on.
+Japan never misses the chance to release seasonal flavoured snacks, and there are many chestnut-flavoured goodies out there for you to munch on.

-Take a look at these charming Kikoman cookies, candies, and chocolates which incorporate chestnuts.
-Kit Kat also produces amazing seasonal flavours such as ‘chestnut’ and ‘mont blanc’.
+Take a look at these charming Kikoman cookies, candies, and chocolates, which incorporate chestnuts.
+Kit Kat also produces amazing seasonal flavours such as ‘chestnut’ and ‘Mont Blanc.’

-In fact, there are a great deal of chestnut flavoured snacks out there, such as mini chestnut dorayaki, caramel corn, mochi, and ice-cream.
+In fact, there are a great deal of chestnut-flavoured snacks out there, such as mini chestnut dorayaki, caramel corn, mochi, and ice cream.
 For a simpler treat, you could just crack open a bag of sweet chestnuts!

 And don’t forget drinks!

 Chestnuts in Japan have even ventured off into drinks!
 Yes, it is true!
 The Japanese have adapted this nutty flavour into many beverages for their seasonal enjoyment.
-From chestnut flavoured soy milk to chestnut roasted green tea, you can even find chestnut flavoured brews and beers.
+From chestnut-flavoured soy milk to chestnut-roasted green tea, you can even find chestnut-flavoured brews and beers.

-If you wander around the streets of Tokyo or other cities in Japan, you can find many well-decorated cafes with a cosy ambience, where you can enjoy a warm cup of chestnut flavoured teas, coffee or lattes to revive your soul during the cold autumn season.
+If you wander around the streets of Tokyo or other cities in Japan, you can find many well-decorated cafes with a cozy ambience, where you can enjoy a warm cup of chestnut flavoured teas, coffee or lattes to revive your soul during the cold autumn season.

 Even if your nearest Starbucks is a long train ride away, there is no need to worry!
-You can still enjoy these seasonal chestnut flavoured beverages at your nearest conbini (convenience stores) to satisfy your autumn cravings.
+You can still enjoy these seasonal chestnut-flavoured beverages at your nearest conbini (convenience stores) to satisfy your autumn cravings.

 Before writing this blog, I thought the only way that the Japanese enjoyed chestnuts was in the form of yakikuri.
 But now, we can see that they have taken the simple chestnut and created a variety of foods, with many more that are left to discover and enjoy!
 Which treat made your mouth water while reading this blog?

-Featuring photo credit: Roberto Patti on Unsplash
+Featuring Photo Credit: Roberto Patti

 PIN THIS FOR LATER